Terraform Dynamic Block

 }

-Also, a dynamic block can solely create arguments that belong to the identical resource type, data source, provider, or provisioner being defined.
-Meta-argument blocks, such as lifecycle and provisioner blocks, cannot be created because Terraform needs to process them before it is ready to evaluate expressions.
+One hard limitation: dynamic blocks can only generate arguments that belong to the same resource type, data source, provider, or provisioner being configured.
+Meta-arguments like lifecycle and provisioner blocks cannot be created dynamically – Terraform processes those before it evaluates expressions.